 All submissions to JAR must be designed on the Research Catalogue.
 Register for an account, which is free of charge.
 On the RC, click “create an exposition” to start and consult the RC’s user support and tutorials for detailed instructions.
 Users can invite others to see and collaborate on an exposition.
 All collaborators must register for an account.

 JAR welcomes variety in the design of expositions.
 Form, scale, number, and balance of contents are flexible.
 Text or media can be placed anywhere on a page.
 Design should support the exposition of practice as research and not simply “style” a page.
 An exposition’s design influences the reader’s experience and understanding of the research.
 Reviewing past issues of JAR in our archive is the best way to get a sense of the RC’s possibilities.
 We strongly recommend that you upload your media files and text and take time to experiment with the RC’s layout capabilities to find a design and structure that best articulates your specific research.

-Completed expositions are submitted to JAR with just two clicks from the profile page on the RC.
+Completed expositions are submitted to JAR with just two clicks from the profile page on the RC (N.B.: click on "submit for publication," not on "self-publish" or "share").
 The Managing Editor will confirm receipt by email.

 Designing and compiling an exposition and submitting it to JAR is a detailed process.
 This checklist of instructions should be used to ensure that all essential elements of the submission, both formal and technical, are considered fully by the author so that JAR's editors and reviewers can focus on the nuance of the research itself.
 Please read it carefully before creating an exposition and again before submitting it.

 - Declaration to the Managing Editor: declare if parts of the submission have been published already and where.
 Explain how this submission is different to any prior publication.
 Please do so by adding a "note" tool in the first page of your RC exposition.
 As an alternative, get in touch with the managing editor via the web contact form.